 Selection Process

-Three finalists will be invited to present their projects at the 2025 Patient Safety Conference (5-7 min max).
+Three finalists will be invited to present their projects at the 2026 European Patient Safety Conference (5-7 min max).
 The audience will decide about the ranking through the interactive voting at the end of the session.

 Winner Session